 Regardless of the size of your company, how much you ship, or the relationship you have with an LTL company, one constant all shippers can rely on are accessorial charges.
 These freight charges can unexpectedly show up on your freight invoice – and quite often will raise some eyebrows as to why the extra fee is on the invoice.
-While many carriers will work with shippers – especially higher-volume customers, there are a few ways that a shipper can reduce or eliminate accessorial charges.
+While many carriers will work with shippers – especially higher-volume customers, there are a few ways that you can reduce or eliminate accessorial charges.

 A freight accessorial charge is an additional service that is provided by a carrier, not indicated in the original freight estimate.
 These charges are popular with LTL carriers, but can also appear from parcel carriers – especially those who provide overnight or express deliveries.
 There are a few examples of common accessorial charges which we'll list below:

-• Residential Service: When a shipper sets up a shipment, sometimes the delivery will require residential services.
+• Residential Service: When you set up a shipment, sometimes the delivery will require residential services.
 However, LTL carriers (and even parcel carriers) consider residential deliveries to be more time consuming or requiring special handling.
 A great example of this is when a company ships a pallet of their product to a customer.
 If the invoice indicates that the point of delivery is a business but is discovered to be a home or other residential property, the carrier can charge a residential delivery fee.

 • Lift-Gate Service: An LTL shipment is intended to deliver freight onto a loading dock, which is quick, easy, safe and efficient.
 However, if the delivery requires the carrier and driver to off-load the freight using their liftgate, an additional charge can and often is submitted to the customer.